 From early 2010 Angela Gorman, Justin Ankus and Paul Mason began to set up the infrastructure for APMN, registering the organisation in Western Australia as an incorporated association, establishing banking facilities with ANZ, registering the domain name (www.apmn.org.au) and establishing the website presence.
 A brief presentation was made to the NLC National Conference in Perth 4-7 February 2010 and the association was formally incorporated on 22 February 2010.

-In June 2011 at Mary MacKillopPlace, North Sydney, a large gathering of composers, musicians, publishers and diocesan personnel held the inaugural meeting to establish the organisation, nominate its first executive and review its constitution, aims and objects.
-The members-only discussion board was also formally established.
+On 25 June 2011 at Mary MacKillop Place, North Sydney, a large gathering of composers, musicians, publishers and diocesan personnel attended the inaugural Annual General Meeting of the association to elect its first executive and review its constitution, aims and objects.

 In December 2011 the APMN held its first workshop - on Copyright.
 In 2012 the Wollongong Chapter, in conjunction with the Diocese of Wollongong, conducted four workshops and events in Wollongong, Varroville, the Southern Highlands and Campbelltown.
 The national body has continued to organise a national series of workshops on copyright.

-© 2010-2017 Australian Pastoral Musicians Network INC.
+© 2010-2019 Australian Pastoral Musicians Network INC.